zrisingz-crypto/AV2/ParaKit/README.md

 </p>

 # ParaKit
-ParaKit is a Python toolkit for training <u>P</u>robability and <u>A</u>daptation <u>R</u>ate <u>A</u>djustment (PARA) parameters used to define context model initializations for the AV2 video coding standard, currently under development by the Alliance for Open Media (AOM).
+ParaKit is a Python toolkit for training <u>P</u>robability and <u>A</u>daptation <u>R</u>ate <u>A</u>djustment (PARA) parameters used to define context model initializations for the AV2 video coding standard, currently under development by the Alliance for Open Media (AVM).

-ParaKit is named after Apple's CWG-D115 proposal to the AOM's Coding Working Group, entitled "<u>PARA</u>: Probability Adaptation Rate Adjustment for Entropy Coding", where the "<u>Kit</u>" comes from the word toolkit, often referring to a collection of software tools.
+ParaKit is named after Apple's CWG-D115 proposal to the AVM's Coding Working Group, entitled "<u>PARA</u>: Probability Adaptation Rate Adjustment for Entropy Coding", where the "<u>Kit</u>" comes from the word toolkit, often referring to a collection of software tools.

 ---